 II.1.1.1 High-level description of the gateway interworking service

-The alternate speech-text telephony communication (see e.g. [b-ITU-T F.703], [b-ITU-T F.790], [b-ETSI ETR 333], [b-ETSI EG 202 320]) is a regulated service, e.g., as defined for 3GPPs global text telephony (GTT) service ([b-ETSI TS 122 226], [b-ETSI TS 123 226]).
-That service has the peculiarities that at least one communication party [b-ITU-T AVA TR2] is using audio and text quasi in parallel, but only one media format at a particular point in time and also only in a unidirectional manner (e.g., a mute-only person gets audio in receive only mode and text in send only mode, or deaf-only person a vice versa configuration).
+The alternate speech-text telephony communication (see e.g. [b-ITU-T F.703], [b-ITU-T F.790], [b-ITU-T F.ACC-TERM], [b-ETSI ETR 333], [b-ETSI EG 202 320]) is a regulated service, e.g., as defined for 3GPPs global text telephony (GTT) service ([b-ETSI TS 122 226], [b-ETSI TS 123 226]).
+That service has the peculiarities that at least one communication party is using audio and text quasi in parallel, but only one media format at a particular point in time and also only in a unidirectional manner (e.g., a mute-only person gets audio in receive only mode and text in send only mode, or deaf-only person a vice versa configuration).
 Figure II.1 illustrates combinations of interest in this Appendix, i.e., one Termination with audio and embedded text as voiceband data (using [b-ITU-T V.18] modem), and one Termination with separate stream endpoints for native VoIP (audio) and ToIP (text).
 Again, combinations when one communication party could use audio or text in bidirectional manner is out of scope because it effectively leads to an audio-only or text-only call.
 The H.248 Context model in scope is combinations with unidirectional audio and text (Figure II.1).

 This use case is an example for demonstrating stream grouping with scope on: